COVID-19 Update Click Here to Read More

 TIP: Don’t use razor blades or other sharp metal tools to clean the window tracks.
 Also, avoid bleach and other abrasive cleaners that could damage the window frame.

-Lubricate the Sticking Window
+Step 2: Lubricate the Window Tracks Properly

 • Open and close the window several times to distribute the lubricant evenly.
-Apply more lubricant as needed until the window no longer sticks.

-• If your window has multiple sashes, remember to clean and apply lubricant to the other tracks as well.
+• Apply more lubricant as needed until the window no longer sticks.
+If your window has multiple sashes, remember to clean and apply lubricant to the other tracks as well.

 Replace Your Sticking Windows With Help From Quality Window & Door